DeadWisdom/blazon/README.md

 - Inflection: does the system use camel-case, underscores, etc.
 - Primitive Types: e.g. int, string, array, object, etc.
 - Constraints: The various constraints defined like 'required', 'minValue', 'properties', etc.
-- Maps to other environment: To allow marshalling data from one environment to the next
+- Maps to other environment: To allow marshalling data and translating schemas from one environment to the next

 The hope is to grow our environments to express many more systems, e.g. Postgres, AWS DynamoDB, Protocol Buffers, etc. Every schema system that can be distilled similarly as a set of a